Rapternmn/Power-Vision/README.md

 # Power-Vision

+Primary goal was to enable Blind people to analyze text content via audio outputs

+We applied following methodology to achive this goal :

-Primary focus was to detect a page, apply four-point transform method to get an entire page and remove the background, identify multiple columns in the page by applying morphological transforms(Erosion + Dilation) , crop the images and pass them sequentially into pytesseract ocr to get an appropriate text output.
-Finally converting text to speech.
+1) Detect and extract a page by applying four-point transform method

+2) Identify multiple columns in the page by applying morphological transforms(Erosion + Dilation)

+3) Crop the images and pass them sequentially into pytesseract ocr to get an appropriate text output.

+4) Converting text to speech.

 Example :